foundry-vtt-community/wiki.js/setup/linux-installation.md

 ## System Setup
 We will now install the necessary software to run and manage Foundry behind a reverse proxy.
 This includes:

-* nodejs 18+, Required to run Foundry itself
+* nodejs 18+, required to run Foundry itself
 * caddy 2+, the webserver that will be used as a reverse proxy
 * pm2, the process manager that will keep Foundry running
 * unzip, the utility used to decompress the Foundry installation zip archive